iotaledger/bee-rfcs/text/0000-bee-rfcs-readme/0000-bee-rfcs-readme.md

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

 1. Write a summary of the motivation.
 2. List all the specific use cases that your proposal is trying to address.
-Write them from the perspective of the person who will be using the software.
-We recommend using the "Job story" format, which provides context, motivation, and the desired outcome.
+3. Where applicable, write from the perspective of the person who will be using the software, for example using the "Job story" format:

 When _____ , I want to _____ , so I can _____ .